ElmoDFGD/ElmoRim/README.md

 ## What is ElmoRim?

-Elmorim is a **compact**, **performance friendly** list that offers **improved visuals**, **modernized combat** and **increased immersion**.
-A curated selection of tweaks and fixes for the vanilla content are provided.
-No massive quests or new lands are added and NO CC-MODS REQUIRED.
+ElmoRim is for players who want to **enhance their Skyrim experience** without adding massive amounts of content.
+A **compact and performance-friendly** list that offers **improved visuals, modernized combat**, and **increased immersion** without requiring any CC-MODS.

 This readme provides instructions for installing and configuring ElmoRim.
 A detailed gameplay guide, issue tracker and options for tweaking game settings can be found in the [ElmoRim wiki](https://github.com/ElmoDFGD/ElmoRim/wiki).

 > Disclaimer: ElmoRim puts vanilla content at center stage.
-However it is first and foremost Skyrim the way I, Elmo, want it.
+However, it is first and foremost Skyrim the way I, Elmo, want it.
 So if a certain mod is included, it is because I want it there.

 ## Feature overview
 ElmoRim consists of around 600 mods.
 This overview provides an idea of what to expect from the list.